-The equipment specifications were selected based on performing the solid waste management tasks required under NOM-083 within an eight-hour shift.
-These activities include: supplying, dispersing and compacting cover material, as illustrated in Figure 3 below.
-Historically the Municipality has used a rented bulldozer to perform these tasks.
-However, with the new operating method laid out in the manual, a mini-loader skid steer is considered large enough to handle the expected waste volumes over the life of the equipment (seven years).
-In addition to the principal waste management activities, the attachments available for the skid steer and truck will help supply the cover material needed on a daily basis, as well as support environmental impact control measures and maintenance around the site as required under NOM-083.
+The equipment specifications were selected based on completing the solid waste management tasks required under NOM-083 within an eight-hour shift.
+These basic activities include: supplying, dispersing and compacting cover material, as illustrated in Figure 3 below.
+Historically, the Municipality has used a D7 bulldozer to perform these tasks.
+However, with the new operating method laid out in the manual, the D5 bulldozer is considered large enough to handle the expected waste volumes over the useful life of the equipment (seven years).
+In addition to the principal waste management activities, the backhoe and dump truck will help supply the cover material needed on a daily basis, as well as support environmental impact control measures and maintenance around the site as required under NOM-083.
 The water truck will also be used to control environmental impacts, such as dust generated by landfill operations.